TabithaSW/TabithaSW/README.md

 ![Figure 1](logo.png)

-**Data Forge Fusion** is a versatile toolkit designed for **data conversion, analysis, and visualization**.
+**Data Forge Fusion** is a versatile toolkit designed for **data conversion, cleaning, analysis, and visualization**.
 It supports various file formats including XML, CSV, Parquet, Excel, and JSON, allowing for seamless conversions.
-With integrated features like data preview, merge capabilities, detailed data summaries, and custom plot creation, it simplifies data manipulation tasks, making it a go-to application for data enthusiasts.
+With integrated features like data previewing, merge capabilities, file compression, detailed data summaries, duplicate detection, and custom plot creation, it simplifies data manipulation tasks, making it a go-to application for data enthusiasts.

 ## Collaboration and Contact